-Sprouts have a nutritional advantage because the sprouting process enhances their nutritional content and digestibility.
+Sprouts — alfalfa, lentil, pea, fenugreek, etc. — have a nutritional advantage, as the sprouting process enhances their nutritional content and digestibility.
 Fenugreek seeds, which are actually legumes, sprout when they're soaked in warm water.
-They make a nutritious addition to salads, soups and other meals.
-A typical serving is 1 to 2 cups depending on the meal.
-Fenugreek sprouts contain various nutrients but are particularly rich in fiber, protein and iron.

 Video of the Day